sreeharsha-rav/sreeharsha-rav/README.md

 ## Welcome to my GitHub profile! 😁
 I'm a software developer transitioned from electronics.
-Currently employed at Alltech as a Full-Stack developer and volunteering at EPICS Pro @ ASU.
-I volunteer to contribute to projects addressing community and industry-based problems.
+Currently employed at Spurtree Technologies as a Generalist Software Engineer and volunteering.
 Excited to learn, build, and contribute towards innovative software solutions.

 <!-- Check out my repositories to see some of my latest projects. -->